Magi: The Labyrinth of Magic: Anime

 During the Shogakukan's Jisedai World Hobby Fair '12 Summer event in June 2012, an anime television adaptation was announced.
 Produced by A-1 Pictures, the series aired on MBS and TBS from October 7, 2012, to March 31, 2013.
 For the first 12 episodes, the opening theme song is "V.I.P." by SID and the ending theme song is "Yubi Bōenkyō" by Nogizaka46.
 From episode 13 onwards, the opening song is "Matataku Hoshi no Shita de" by Porno Graffitti and the ending is "The Bravery" by Supercell.

 After the end of the first season, a second season, Magi: The Kingdom of Magic, was announced.
 The season aired from October 6, 2013, to March 30, 2014.
 For the first 13 episodes, the opening theme song is "Anniversary" by SID and the ending theme song is "Eden" by Aqua Timez, while from episode 14 onwards, the opening theme song is "Hikari" by Vivid and the ending theme song is "With You/With Me" by 9nine.

 The series debuted in North America on October 10, 2012, on Crunchyroll and Hulu.
 Aniplex of America licensed the series and its English dub was streamed on Viz Media's Neon Alley service starting on October 18, 2013.
 In December 2019, Funimation added the series to its streaming service.
 It was licensed by Viz Media Europe in Europe, Kazé in the UK (distributed by Manga Entertainment), and by Madman Entertainment in Australia.

 Video games

 Magi: The Labyrinth of Beginnings (マギ はじまりの迷宮, Magi Hajimari no Meikyū) was released for the Nintendo 3DS.
 The game was produced by Bandai Namco Games and was released on February 21, 2013.
 The game got an update with more playable characters, a new dungeon and more story.

 Magi: A Whole New World (マギ 新たなる世界, Magi Aratanaru no Sekai) is the sequel to The Labyrinth of Beginnings.
 It was released for the 3DS, and was announced in September 2013.
 The game was released on February 13, 2014.

-A Mobage social card battle game, Magi: The Labyrinth of Fate (マギ 運命の迷宮, Magi Unmei no Meikyū), was developed by Nexon for feature phones and smartphones and available from November 21, 2012, to January 30, 2015.
+A Mobage social card battle game, Magi: The Labyrinth of Fate (マギ 運命の迷宮, Magi Unmei no Meikyū), developed by Nexon for feature phones and smartphones, was released on November 21, 2012.

 A RPG mobile game, Magi: Dungeons & Magic, was distributed by Nexon for smartphones and available from February 20, 2014, to September 17, 2015.